bdwilson/hubitat/Camect/README.md

 # Work In Progress
 * Requires middleman to listen to events and forward those to Hubitat.
 * The Camect API is extremely limited, so help me out by voting for these:
     * Would be good if there was an API command to [temporarily suppress notitifications](https://groups.google.com/a/camect.com/forum/?oldui=1#!category-topic/forum/feature-request/1MnFjSAdPUI).
-This way, if you are coming/going and not a visitor, you could inform camect to suppress based on some Hubitat event.
-Go vote for this if you see value.
+This way, if you are coming/going and not a visitor, you could inform camect suppress notifications (Telegram, Email, etc) based on some Hubitat event.
+This is somethign I'd really like to see.
     * [Suppressed Events are not exposed via API](https://groups.google.com/a/camect.com/forum/?oldui=1#!category-topic/forum/feature-request/A0K0YgHQizQ) so go vote for this as well if you need this and want to use Hubitat to determine if a notification gets sent.
     * [Animated GIF is not exposed via API](https://groups.google.com/a/camect.com/forum/?oldui=1#!category-topic/forum/feature-request/_PLRDMPR02Q) thus you can't send that URL to a device of your pleasing (Hubitat, or Pushover for instance).